 - NEW!
 Class size is limited to 12 so sign up right away.

-This is an inter-disciplinary course to explore the student’s individual concepts and interests that make their work unique.
-PBS’s Art 21 series will be utilized as a tool to explore contemporary artists and topics, while in the studio the students will be exposed to various methods of designing and creating.
+This is an inter-disciplinary course to explore the student’s individual concepts and interests that make their work and their portfolios unique.
+PBS’s Art 21 series will be utilized as a tool to explore contemporary artists and topics, while in the studio the students will be exposed to various methods of designing and creating pieces for their portfolios.

-This incorporation of sculptural approach in 2D disciple will continue in the second assignment where the students will construct a 3-dimensional form using chipboard (thick poster board).
+Next, students will incorporate a sculptural approach, and will construct a 3-dimensional form using chipboard (thick poster board).
 The chipboard structure will then become a canvas for their paintings.
-The transformation of the 2D-3D will enhance the discussion of contemporary practices and giving the students necessary skillset to challenge design, form, and structure.
+The transformation of the 2D/3D will enhance the discussion of contemporary practices and giving the students necessary skillset to challenge design, form, and structure.

 Color theory, design, and basic sculpting techniques will be covered in the course.